yiweichay/final-project-tues-merrill-yi-wei/README.md

 1. When the final card is reached, navigate back to the starting position
 1. Handle exceptions and return back to the starting position if final card cannot be found

+From these objectives and the "Search and Rescue" context of the project, we formulated certain conditions that had the buggy had to adhere to which includes:
+- Buggy must not impact the colour card when identifying
+- Buggy should continue to use its tires for traction in the 'mine'
+- To ensure proper distancing from the colour card after sensing, the buggy will reverse momentarily before executing appropriate action

 ## Initial Project Planning and Working with GitHub

 At the start of the project, we created an excel sheet and logged in all the critical elements of this project.
 This is so that both of us are aware of the parts we are working on and hence will not have overlapping work done.
 An example of this activity log is shown below.